barryclark/jekyll-now/_posts/2020-09-22-navigation-colour.md

 - Remove the default styles of an unordered list.
 - Modify links to look like navigation buttons.
 - Create a horizontal navigation bar using Flexbox.
+- Inspect a Flexbox using Developer Tools (currently Firefox-only?).

 Sample Code: [Basic Horizontal Navigation]({{site.baseurl}}/sample-code/frontend/navigation/basic-horizontal)